exercism/docs/using/faqs.md

 You're in luck.
 Here's a [step-by-step guide][getting-started] to get you started.

-If something is still unclear for you or not working then it might be the same for others so we'd appreciate you letting us know.
+If something is still unclear for you or not working then it might be the same for others so we'd appreciate you [letting us know on the forum][forum].
-Refer to [Opening an Issue][opening-an-issue] below for instructions on how you can help us help others.

 ## I get the error "Sorry, we could not authenticate you from GitHub" when trying to log in.
 What should I do?